 In the early 1800s, John Bell and his family settled in the area.
 Starting in 1817, the family started hearing sounds.
 Over the ensuing months, the spirit became more powerful and finally announced its name was Kate.

-Kate haunted the Bell Family in efforts to kill John Bell for an unknown reason and to prevent the marriage of one of the Bell daughters.
-In 1821, Kate succeeded and John Bell died.
+Kate haunted the Bell Family in an effort to kill John Bell for an unknown reason and to prevent the marriage of one of the Bell daughters.
+In 1821, Kate succeeded, and John Bell died.
 Months later the Bell daughter called off her engagement.

 Tour the cave on the Bell Family property to learn more about this legendary haunting.
 This might be the most haunted cave in the U.S.

-Bell Witch Cave offers cabin tour, cave tours along with candlelit hayride tours (additional fee).
+Bell Witch Cave offers cabin tours, cave tours along with candlelit hayride tours (additional fee).

 Located at 430 Keysburg Road, Adams, that’s 42 miles north of Nashville, Tennessee.
-Adult admission $23 on Friday to Sunday and $15 for kids (4 to 12).
+Adult admission is $23 on Friday to Sunday and $15 for kids (4 to 12), Thursday adult admission is $19 and $12 for kids (4 to 12) for online reservations.

 Best Caves in Texas